-Defining characteristics of the roles depend on whether the module is configured as a Remote AP mode or as a Remote Mesh Portal mode.
+Defining characteristics of the roles depend on whether the module is configured as a Remote AP, CPSec AP, a Remote Mesh Portal AP or a Remote Mesh Point AP:

-Remote AP FIPS Mode:
+Remote AP FIPS mode:

-- Crypto Officer role: the Crypto Officer is the Aruba Mobility Controller that has the ability to configure, manage, and monitor the module, including the configuration, loading, and zeroization of CSPs. - User role: the User operator shares the same services and authentication techniques as the Mobility Controller in the Crypto Officer role. - Wireless Client role: in Remote AP FIPS mode configuration, a wireless client can create a connection to the module using WPA2 and access wireless network access/bridging services.
-In advanced Remote AP configuration, when Remote AP cannot communicate with the controller, the wireless client role authenticates to the module via WPA2 Pre-Shared Key (WPA2-PSK) only.
+- Crypto Officer role: the Crypto Officer is the Aruba Mobility Controller that has the ability to configure, manage, and monitor the module, including the configuration, loading, and zeroization of CSPs. - User role: the User operator shares the same services and authentication techniques as the Mobility Controller in the Crypto Officer role. - O Wireless Client role: in Remote AP configuration, a wireless client can create a connection to the module using WPA2 and access wireless network access/bridging services.
+In advanced Remote AP configuration, when Remote AP cannot communicate with the controller, the wireless client role authenticates to the module via WPA2-PSK only.